-EcoHealth Alliance Announces Election of New Board of Directors
+EcoHealth Alliance Announces Election to Board of Directors

-NEW YORK – August 3, 2017 – EcoHealth Alliance, a non-profit organization working at the intersection of animal, environmental and human health on a global scale, announced the elections of Ms. Holly Hegener and Mr. Kenneth Webster to its Board of Directors.
-Ms. Hegener is currently Chief of Operations at Trewstar Corporate Board Services and Mr. Webster is President and CEO of Parkland Financial Services, Inc. For over 45 years, EcoHealth Alliance continues to lead scientific research needed to save ecosystems and predict and prevent pandemic outbreaks.
+NEW YORK – August 3, 2017 – EcoHealth Alliance, a non-profit organization working at the intersection of animal, environmental and human health on a global scale, announced the elections of Ms. Holly Hegener to its Board of Directors.
+Ms. Hegener is currently Chief of Operations at Trewstar Corporate Board Services.
+For over 45 years, EcoHealth Alliance continues to lead scientific research needed to save ecosystems and predict and prevent pandemic outbreaks.
 EcoHealth Alliance is guided by a diverse Board of Directors that provide cross-disciplinary expertise and strategic direction for the organization.

 Ms. Hegener has traveled extensively throughout Africa and lived in Johannesburg, South Africa for 8 years.
 During her residence abroad, Ms. Hegener worked with an ANC parliamentarian on submissions to The Truth and Reconciliation Commission (TRC).
 The TRC was set up by the Government of National Unity to help deal with the conflict, violence, and human rights abuses that resulted under apartheid.
 Ms. Hegener also worked for the Bureau of Justice Assistance on a Car-Hijacking Task Force, aimed at increasing dialogue between police and prosecutors to improve conviction rates.
 During this time, Ms. Hegener was a Board member of Welgevonden Wildland Private Game Reserve in Limpopo Province.